DCAN-Labs/hbcd-docs-internal/docs/internal/reportissues.md

 ## Lasso Help Center

-Please submit a help desk ticket via the [Lasso Help Center](https://nbdc-datashare.lassoinformatics.com/help-center) to report:
+HBCD Consortium members can submit help desks following the same process as other users via the [Lasso Help Center](https://nbdc-datashare.lassoinformatics.com/help-center).
+Detailed instructions for how to create and submit a ticket can be found [here](https://nbdc.lassoinformatics.com/issue-tracker).

+We encourage HBCD Consortium members to review their data and report any of the following issues:

 - Any issues with your data.
 - Any issues in the Data Dictionary for your WG’s measures.